CodeProSpecialist/bitcoin-trading-robot-for-public/README.md

 # Digital Coin Trading Robot for Public

-# This is a work in progress.
-# This python code is almost finished
-# and finalized.

 Built with Precision

 Designed using Python and leveraging the Public.com Trading API, this bot integrates seamlessly with your Public.com account.